Without Prejudice

 Quotes from interviews:

--"There is a lot of hatred in their words, it is scary.
-I would like to see a more constructive approach"
+-"There is a lot of hatred in their words, it puts me off.
+I’d like to see a more constructive approach"

-The main reasons for the decline in interest in the opposition are related to disappointment due to its inability to unite, the feeling of the meaninglessness of their activities and isolation from the people living in Russia.
+The main reasons for the decline in interest in the opposition are related to disappointment over its inability to unite, a sense of the meaninglessness of their activities, and disconnection from the people living in Russia.

 Do you believe in the possibility of a new, previously unknown leader emerging in the opposition?